Kilusang Diwa ng Taguig

 The Kilusang Diwa ng Taguig is a local regional political party in Taguig, Philippines.
 The party is headed by former Taguig Mayor Sigfrido "Freddie" Tiñga and his father, former Supreme Court Associate Justice and incumbent Development Bank of the Philippines chairman Dante Tiñga.
 It is formerly the ruling political group in Taguig until 2013.

 Recently, it was the local affiliate of the Liberal Party from 2009.
 It is also the local affiliate of the National Unity Party since 2011.
-Prior to that, it had linkages with Lakas-Kampi-CMD, Reporma-LM, the PMM, and the Nationalist People's Coalition.
+Prior to that, it had linkages with Lakas–Kampi, Reporma–LM, the PMM, and the Nationalist People's Coalition.

+Electoral history

 Following the 2010 elections, it held two seats in the House of Representatives and it caucused with the Liberal Party.
+In the 2013 elections, the party also partnered with the Nationalist People's Coalition, winning all 16 seats in the city council.
+The party was also related with the elected vice mayor George Elias.